Telos-Project/ONE/README.md

 ## 1 - Abstract

-ONE is an extremely minimalistic markup language that allows the user to define a tree of string literals.
+ONE is an extremely minimalistic data interchange language that allows the user to define a tree of string literals.

 String literals may only be encoded in elements, and elements may be nested within one another.